Real Estate Salesperson Program

 Pre-Registration Phase

 Real estate is a regulated profession in Ontario, and all real estate professionals must be registered with the Real Estate Council of Ontario (RECO).
-As the regulator of real estate services in the province, RECO’s role is to protect consumers by ensuring agents and brokerages follow the law.

 The programs we offer are developed by RECO, ensuring they meet legislative requirements and prepare learners for successful careers in real estate.